proximiio/proximiio-js-library/README.md

    blockFeatureClickWhileRouting: false, //optional, you won't be able to click on any of the pois while routing after enabling,default: false
    hiddenAmenities: string[], // you can define array of amenity id's to hide poi labels and icons while polygons remains functional
    useTimerangeData: false, // if set to true only features inside defined time range in metadata.dateStart and metadata.dateEnd will be shown, default: false
-});
+   sendAnalytics: true, // if enabled we automatically send analytics from routing to our API, default: true });
 ```